Sivakumar3695/CNN-Model-Trainer-Comparator/README.md

 This project supports the comparison for two different models and provide details like test accuracy and mean loss after each epoch.
 A sample graph generated from this project is given below:
 ![model_comparison](https://user-images.githubusercontent.com/29046579/128039375-e9580296-eb75-4c8b-8892-e56570ad2ade.png)

+In the above image, the model training of the second model is very slow becuase of the low learning rate(0.001).
+The same model shows good improvements when using higher learning rate of the order of (0.01 or 0.1)